TLS Support

 as well which requires configuring your JVM to use the truststore with these settings:

-These flags are also surfaced as SPEEDSCALE_JAVA_OPTS
+When running in-cluster, these flags are also surfaced as an environment variable SPEEDSCALE_JAVA_OPTS

 apiVersion: apps/v1